 Founded in 1994, Marukin is one of Tokyo, Japan’s most distinct and popular mid-sized specialty ramen chains.
 With 9 locations around Tokyo, Japan, Marukin brings their first ever stateside locations to Portland, Oregon, specializing in signature Japanese ramen created with locally sourced ingredients that has been perfected over 20+ years.
 The noodles are handmade and served fresh daily.
 Marukin’s Japanese Chefs bring their skills, experience and love to Portland.

 Marukin’s authentic ramen is born through carefully scratch-made, slow-cooked, quality ingredients with the proper proportion of Japanese seasonings.
-Executive Chef Sakai is a skilled Japanese chef who has spent years impressing the ramen lovers and converting new legions of ramen lovers.
-He puts great effort into creating perfect, handcrafted noodles using specific tastes, cuts, and textures that allow each noodle to blossom.
-The handmade broth perfected by Chef Sakai is based on the Hakata style (from Kyushu); it is slow-cooked, with a creamy-like texture but not heavily laden with oils.
+Chef Mayumi Hijikata is a skilled Japanese chef who has spent years impressing the ramen lovers and converting new legions of ramen lovers.
+She puts great effort into creating perfect, handcrafted noodles using specific tastes, cuts, and textures that allow each noodle to blossom.
+The handmade broth is based on the Hakata style (from Kyushu); it is slow-cooked, with a creamy-like texture but not heavily laden with oils.
 In Portland, Marukin serves both the tonkotsu (pork broth) and a unique, thick and creamy chicken-based broth (paitan) with their homemade noodles.

 Loudly slurping Marukin’s ramen noodles is highly encouraged to gain a full sensory experience: taste - of course, smell - mixture of air comes with slurping, touch - warm comforting soup, sight - actively enjoying eating in the haze of a steamy bowl on a cold rainy day, sound - the sound of the slurp is joyful, then there’s that lasting comfortable feeling of a good meal...